tencentyun/intlcloud-documents/product/计算/云服务器/操作指南/实例/创建实例_intl.md

 3) Select the series, model, and configuration.

 - Tencent Cloud currently offers three instances series: Series 1, Series 2 and Series 3.
 It's recommended to use the latest series for the best performance.
-For more information, please see [here](https://intl.cloud.tencent.com/document/product/213/11518#S).
+For more information on instance series, please see [here](https://intl.cloud.tencent.com/document/product/213/11518#S).
 - Tencent Cloud offers standard, high IO, MEM optimized, computing, GPU, FPGA, big data, and network enhanced instances.
-For more information, please see [here](https://intl.cloud.tencent.com/document/product/213/11518#M).
+For more information on models, please see [here](https://intl.cloud.tencent.com/document/product/213/11518#M).
 - Tencent Cloud provides rich instance configurations for different models.
-For more information, please see [here](https://intl.cloud.tencent.com/document/product/213/11518).
+For more information on instance configurations, please see [here](https://intl.cloud.tencent.com/document/product/213/11518).

 4) Select an image.